Locked In (2010 film)

 Locked In is a 2010 independent thriller drama film directed by Suri Krishnamma and written by Ronnie Christensen, starring Ben Barnes, Sarah Roemer and Eliza Dushku.
 It was shot in the United States under the working title of Valediction.
-The film premiered in the United States on September 17, 2010, at the 2010 Boston Film Festival.
-The film took place in Boston, Massachusetts and South Carolina.

 Plot

 The story moves through the lives of two fragile yet determined people and maps a private geography of love, loss and ultimate redemption.
 Josh leaves his advertising career at its peak, when everyone wants either to be him or to have him.
 Then he walks away from it all: the money, recognition and the life.
 A car accident leaves his daughter suffering from "locked-in" syndrome.
 When everyone has given up, she starts communicating with him - or is he going mad?